Ghost surgery: Kwon Dae-hee

 In October 2016, university student Kwon Dae-hee died from excessive bleeding after undergoing a jawline surgery partially conducted by a ghost doctor.

 Kwon had been bullied in high school for his chin shape and was insecure about his appearance; he booked his cosmetic surgery after seeing an ad for Center A, a well-known cosmetic surgery clinic in Seoul at the time.
 His family was not aware of the surgery until Kwon's subsequent hospitalization.

 After reviewing CCTV footage of the surgery, Kwon's mother found that much of the operation took place with a general doctor, rather than the hired surgeon, in charge, and portions of the operation were performed by nursing assistants with neither doctor nor surgeon present.
 The hired surgeon, who had been explicitly advertised as performing surgeries from start to finish, was carrying out operations on multiple patients at the same time.

 After the surgery, both doctors went home.
 Kwon lost over 3.5 liters of blood, over three times the amount later reported by the medical staff; the unsupervised assistants had to mop the bloodied floor over a dozen times.
 Kwon was transferred to the hospital that night, and died seven weeks later.

 Kwon's family won 430 million won in damages against the clinic in 2019.
 The surgeon in the case was sentenced in 2021 to three years of prison for involuntary manslaughter.

-Following Kwon's death, his mother protested regularly in front of the Korea National Assembly Proceeding Hall to call for a bill, sometimes known as the "Kwon Dae-hee bill," that mandates the installation of security cameras in operating rooms.
+Following Kwon's death, his mother protested regularly in front of the Korea National Assembly Proceeding Hall to call for a bill, sometimes known as the "Kwon Dae-hee bill", that mandates the installation of security cameras in operating rooms.
 The bill was passed in August 2021, in part due to the public response to Kwon's death.
+The bill received objections from doctors, hospitals and medical groups, including the Korean Medical Association, claiming that the cameras in the operating rooms would undermine trust in doctors, violate patient privacy and discourage doctors from taking risks to save lives.
 A poll by the Anti‑Corruption and Civil Rights Commission found that 97.9% of respondents supported the bill.

-In Popular Culture
+In popular culture

 Ghost surgery was included in the plot of Squid Game.